campusdomar/PuMuKIT2-doc/UserGuide.md

 # 6 Live Streaming

 The "Live Management" module allows you to manage the live streaming channels of the PuMuKIT video-portal.
-It is divided in two different “tools”, the Channel configuration and the Live Events.
+It is divided in two different "tools", the Channel configuration and the Live Events.

 ![](images/live_channels_module.png)